lucky541/Msg91/README.md

 ### How to use
 - Now you need to create an Object of Msg91's
-> For creating an $object of Msg91 you need to pass your Msg91's AuthKey.
+> For creating an object of Msg91 you need to pass your Msg91's AuthKey.
 Thats all you are ready to explore all the functionalities that Msg91 offers.
 ```
+ // create an object of msg91
  $msg91 = new \lucky\Msg91\Msg91('Msg91-User-Authkey');
 ```

 > Note: Only few basic operations are only shown